PTsolvers/PT-AD/README.md

 In addition, we also "naively" compared the execution time per forward solve iteration in seconds when executing both on the GPU and on the CPU.
 There we see about 2 orders of magnitude speed-up.

 ![CPU vs GPU timing](/docs/timeit_gpu_cpu.png)

+## References
+Giles, M. B., & Pierce, N. A. (2000).
+An Introduction to the Adjoint Approach to Design.
+Flow, Turbulence and Combustion, 65(3/4), 393–415. https://doi.org/10.1023/A:1011430410075

+Reuber, G. S. (2021).
+Statistical and deterministic inverse methods in the geosciences: Introduction, review, and application to the nonlinear diffusion equation.
+GEM - International Journal on Geomathematics, 12(1), 19. https://doi.org/10.1007/s13137-021-00186-y